Clinician Educator Track

 · Observe first year residents teach and give feedback

-· Identify and begin the design of a scholarly project on medical education (working with your mentor and the education committee to develop the idea)
+· Identify and begin the design of a scholarly project on medical education (working with your mentor and the education committee to develop the idea).
+Scholarly projects could include original educational research, a systematic review, development of an educational tool, or curriculum design

-· Participate in a one-month “teaching senior” elective
+· Participate in a two-week “teaching senior” elective

 · Teaching the neuro exam to PGY-2 and PGY-3 residents, and giving feedback on it